.

 Bus Number 16

-So our weekend was packed full of activities.
-The weekend activities included crafts (making necklaces, mostly), tie dying t-shirts, chalk drawing on the drive way, body tattoos, jumping in the kiddy pool and sprinkler, playing at the local playground, setting up the tent (a favorite), testing the tent out by wrestling and playing “camel saves the day” (more on that later), hiking up the brook, eating our meals outside, having a family ice cream social, starting a campfire, roasting marshmallows, and tenting out, oh… I am just exhausted thinking about all that we have done!
+weekend activities included crafts (making necklaces, mostly), tie dying t-shirts, chalk drawing on the drive way, body tattoos, jumping in the kiddy pool and sprinkler, playing at the local playground, setting up the tent (a favorite), testing the tent out by wrestling and playing “camel saves the day” (more on that later), hiking up the brook, eating our meals outside, having a family ice cream social, starting a campfire, roasting marshmallows, and tenting out, oh… I am just exhausted thinking about all that we have done!
 Not mention, Ian and I did slip away for an anniversary dinner on Saturday night followed by some mini golf at Chuckster’s in Chichester while our sitter played with the boys in the tent and put them to bed inside the house (or as Kaiden has been calling it this weekend, our really big camper).

 And my last complaint is that they have this yellow bump disc like thing with water squirting out and many of the toddlers love this because they can walk on it… but it is slippery and Kael fell and bumped his head.
 Hard.
 As I am standing and rocking Kael back and forth trying to calm his screams and tears down, this guy comes over to me and tells me that he has seen 4 kids today fall and hit their heads on that yellow-disc-bump-thing (ok, so he didn’t exactly call it that).
 It’s slippery and apparently dangerous.
 Then later in the day Kaiden was playing on it and I told him to be careful and a woman told me that her son and another kid fell on it and bumped their heads!
 So I would stay, away from that area.
 It is by the swings and its about 8” high by 5’ diameter, yellow, with water squirting out.
 And yes, I will be writing a letter.
 Other than those complaints, I thought the park was great and can’t wait to go again next year.
 I am so easy to please.

-Kaiden’s room looks great!
-So far we have it cleaned out, painted blue, and vacuumed.
+painted blue, and vacuumed.
 I am allergic to dust so any intense cleaning bothers my eyes for days.
 Still itching and rubbing.
 If only I cleaned regularly!
 Not going to happen.

 It broke several months ago from perhaps some play by the zoo members, instigated by the daddy.
 I am not sure they are fessing up to the whole story, but basically the bed collapsed and almost killed our cat Trapper who was sleeping underneath.
 “We were just sitting here reading books, honest!”…. hummm….